ansecede/IoetExercise/README.md

 ## Solution Overview

 I divided the big problem into little ones to solve one by one.
 Roughly as follows:
-1. Opennig the input file and getting the data from it.
+1. Opening the input file and getting the data from it.
 2. Treating the data: Divide each worker's **name** and **schedule**.
 3. Comparing the days.
 4. Comparing the hours.